-I am now free of medication and steady on the road to healing, thanks to real, unprocessed food.
-(You can read more about my wellness journey and my path to healing from Crohn’s disease.)
+Thanks to real, unprocessed food, I’ve experienced a dramatic improvement in the daily symptoms that plagued me for years.
+(You can read more about my wellness journey and my path to healing from Crohn’s disease here.)

 While my enthusiasm for health and nutrition was growing, my dedication to my career was waning.
 Shortly after completing my graduate degree in journalism, the lack of full-time writing jobs (and a fear of going broke) led me into the field of media relations, marketing and communications in the non-profit sector.
 And though I was competent at my job, I didn’t love it or feel like I was making a difference.

 In 2010, I left my full-time communications position to nerd it up at the Institute of Holistic Nutrition, where I immersed myself in my studies and realized how much amazing, yet daunting, information there is out there about health, nutrition and food.

 I help clients who need to follow allergen-friendly diets learn how to eat well in a simple and delicious way, offering them the tools they can use to facilitate their own wellness and healing.
 Sometimes we’re all a little confused about what to eat to be healthy, and I help people wade through the mud and figure out what works best for their lifestyles.
 Does that sound like you?
 Let’s chat.

 As I cultivated my second career, I rediscovered how much I adored patching words together so they fit in just the right way, and what a dearth of credible communication there is about nutrition and health in our world.